gckjdev/iOS_Common/README.md

 ## License

-WinTourLibrary is available under the MIT license.
+Common is available under the MIT license.
 See the LICENSE file for more info.